-23 Hirers, visitors and contractors
+27 Hirers, visitors, and contractors

-23.1 All hirers, visitors and other users of the School premises (to include parents, contractors, delivery people and inspectors) must:
+27.1 All hirers, visitors, and other users of the School premises (to include parents, contractors, delivery people and inspectors) must:

-23.1.1 observe the rules of the School;

-- 23.1.2 ensure that they report to Reception where their identity will be checked, a pass issued and their host notified or alternatively have consulted with the School regarding the appropriate means of their access to and egress from the site and host arrangements.
-Thereafter, they should remain in the presence of their host unless express permission to the contrary has been given by the School; - 23.1.3 ensure that they are familiar with the School's fire and emergency evacuation procedures.
-In the event of the fire alarm sounding, they should proceed to the nearest assembly point. - 23.2 Contractors will be selected and managed in accordance with Using contractors (HSE, INDG368 (revision 1) June 2012) and, where appropriate, in accordance with the Construction (Design and Management) Regulations 2015 (SI 2015/51). - 23.3 All contractors who work at the School are required to comply fully with the provisions of the School's policy on the use of contractors (see: Contractor Management Policy). - 23.4 Contractors must also ensure safe working practices by all of their employees under the provisions of the Health and Safety at Work etc. Act 1974 and must pay due regard to the safety of all persons using the School premises. - 23.5 Contractors must comply with the School's Fire Safety Policy and not undertake hot works except with written permission of the Bursar. - 23.6 The School will ensure that all contractors are fully briefed on the safety aspects of the job in question and satisfactorily supervised.
+- 27.1.1 observe the rules of the School; - 27.1.2 ensure that they report to Reception where their identity will be checked, a pass issued, and their host notified or alternatively have consulted with the School regarding the appropriate means of their access to and egress from the site and host arrangements.
+Thereafter, they should remain in the presence of their host unless express permission to the contrary has been given by the School; - 27.1.3 ensure that they are familiar with the School's fire and emergency evacuation procedures.
+In the event of the fire alarm sounding, they should proceed to the nearest assembly point. - 27.2 Contractors will be selected and managed in accordance with Using contractors (HSE, INDG368 (revision 1) June 2012) and, where appropriate, in accordance with the Construction (Design and Management) Regulations 2015 (SI 2015/51). - 27.3 All contractors who work at the School are required to comply fully with the provisions of the School's policy on the use of contractors (see: Contractor Management Policy).
+This includes the requirement for contractors to be aware of the School's Child Protection and Safeguarding policy and procedures appropriate to their role and level of contact with pupils.
+As a minimum, they must know the name of the DSL and understand their duty to pass on any safeguarding concerns. - 27.4 Contractors must also ensure safe working practices by all of their employees under the provisions of the Health and Safety at Work etc. Act 1974 and must pay due regard to the safety of all persons using the School premises. - 27.5 Contractors must comply with the School's Fire Safety Policy and not undertake hot works except with written permission of the Bursar. - 27.6 The School will ensure that all contractors are fully briefed on the safety aspects of the job in question and satisfactorily supervised.

-24 Security
+28 Security

-- 24.1 The School aims to provide a safe and secure environment for all employees, pupils and other visitors to the School premises. - 24.2 The School has a policy of restricting access to the School buildings to members of the public in order to ensure the safety and security of employees, pupils and other visitors to the School premises and takes all reasonable measures to deter unauthorised public access to the premises (see: Security, Access Control and Lone Working Policy). - 24.3 The School will take appropriate steps to ensure that there are adequate security arrangements for the School premises (which includes the School buildings and grounds) by ensuring that: - 24.3.1 there are sufficient security arrangements in place to protect the security of the premises and persons on it, including in the use of isolated areas (such as remote car parks); - 24.3.2 security assessments are conducted and reviewed regularly; - 24.3.3 all employees and pupils are trained about the existence and operation of the School's security arrangements and that staff training is updated as required; - 24.3.4 visitors to the premises are appropriately identified; - 24.3.5 there are adequate supervision arrangements in place;
+- 28.1 The School aims to provide a safe and secure environment for all employees, pupils and other visitors to the School premises. - 28.2 The School has a policy of restricting access to the School buildings to members of the public in order to ensure the safety and security of employees, pupils and other visitors to the School premises and takes all reasonable measures to deter unauthorised public access to the premises (see: Security, Access Control and Lone Working Policy). - 28.3 The School will take appropriate steps to ensure that there are adequate security arrangements for the School premises (which includes the School buildings and grounds) by ensuring that: - 28.3.1 there are sufficient security arrangements in place to protect the security of the premises and persons on it, including in the use of isolated areas (such as remote car parks); - 28.3.2 security assessments are conducted and reviewed regularly; - 28.3.3 all employees and pupils are trained about the existence and operation of the School's security arrangements and that staff training is updated as required;

-- 24.3.6 all security breaches or incidents are reported to the Bursar and / or to the police or other emergency services as appropriate; - 24.3.7 security measures do not compromise or intrude on the reasonable privacy of employees and pupils.
+- 28.3.4 visitors to the premises are appropriately identified; - 28.3.5 there are adequate supervision arrangements in place; - 28.3.6 all security breaches or incidents are reported to the Bursar and / or to the police or other emergency services as appropriate; - 28.3.7 security measures do not compromise or intrude on the reasonable privacy of employees and pupils.

-25 Protection from violence and harassment
+29 Protection from violence and harassment